Skip to main content

 2. The chapter on death is worth the price of the book.
 I need that reminder.
 Our hope is not in podcasts promising to crack the food code or the exercise code or the cancer code.
 We will die.
 And in Christ that is gain.

-3. The last chapter on epilogue on eternity make a brilliant ending.
+3. The last chapter and epilogue on eternity make a brilliant ending.
 I loved the emphasis on 'new creation' terminology and the physicality of the new heavens and earth rather than the more common evangelical language of 'heaven' to vaguely refer to both the intermediate and final state.
 Ramsey very helpfully reminds us both that 'this earth is not our home' (Diognetus 5) and also that 'this earth is not our home yet but one day it will be.'

 Specific ministry applications I took away